 Create an Azure AD test user

-The objective of this section is to create a test user in the Azure portal called Britta Simon.
+In this section, you'll create a test user in the Azure portal called B.Simon.

-c.
-Select the Show Password check box, and then write down the value that's displayed in the Password box.
+- Select the Show password check box, and then write down the value that's displayed in the Password box.

-d.
-Click Create.
+- Click Create.